svenberglund/cheat-sheets/git.md

 ## Branch cleanup - removing stale branches

+This is the epic housekeeping task, removing all junk branches from the remote repo.
-This is the optimal housekeeping task, has to be reuglarly in big projects.
+If you are responsible of the repo there is a good chanse that this is something that you have to do reuglarly in big projects.

 In the below workflow we use &lt;dev> as a example of a merge-to branch.
 Everyting that was merged to &lt;dev> can be removed.

-### Easiest concept to achieve a clean and up-to-date repo - do it in 3 or 4 steps:
+### Easiest workflow to achieve an up-to-date repo without lotsa junk - do it in 3 or 4 steps:

 #### (1) Locally remove branches that have been merged into branch &lt;dev>